p3yman/peyman.me/website/src/content/blog/feeling-like-an-npc-in-the-team/feeling-like-an-npc-in-the-team.md

 ## Why Does This Happen?

 This doesn't usually come from bad intentions.
 Teams often start with a clear mission and energy, but as projects scale, or they fail a couple of times, hierarchies solidify, and suddenly fewer people are making the real decisions.
+Managers think they need to take over without actually understanding what is the problem.
+They don't see they are losing people and not projects.
+What's next?
 You can suggest ideas in meetings, passionately argue for changes, but eventually realize decisions are already made.
 Your role, frustratingly, feels reduced to simply executing tasks someone else handed down.

 ## From Passionate to Powerless